na-na-hi/renget/archive/how2playba.md

 >I just got a ten roll ticket!
 Do they expire?
 No.
-The only things that expires is the 3* guarantee ticket you can buy (with real money) during anniversaries, and the 10 roll ticket you get from the Elimination raid.
+The only things that expire are the 3* guarantee ticket you can buy (with real money) during anniversaries, and the 10 roll ticket you get from the Elimination raid.
 You get a notification if something in your inventory expires soon.

 >I got the banner unit at my 200th roll.
 Do I claim her or do I get the other banner unit that I don't have?